bufbuild/knit/tutorial/starwars-knit-relation-service-ts/README.md

-# 🧶 Knit Relation Service in Go
+# 🧶 Knit Relation Service in TypeScript

 [Back to top of Tutorial]

-In this tutorial the Knit relation service is implemented using [connect-go], and is made to listen on address `http://localhost:18000`.
+In this tutorial the Knit relation service is implemented using [connect-es], and is made to listen on address `http://localhost:18000`.
 Look at the process diagram below to see where the Knit relation service fits into the bigger picture.